 Operation to control and monitor chronic wasting disease in cervids

-Following the discovery of a case of chronic wasting disease (CWD) in a farm-raised deer in the Laurentides region, Ministère des Forêts, de la Faune et des Parcs (MFFP) is implementing measures to protect wildlife, calling on hunters to cooperate in the effort.
+Following the detection of cases of chronic wasting disease (CWD) on a red deer farm in the Laurentides region, the Ministère des Forêts, de la Faune et des Parcs (MFFP) is implementing measures to protect wild cervid herds and is seeking the collaboration of individuals in this respect.

-Warning: The boundaries on these maps are provided for mapping information purposes only.
-In the event of a discrepancy between these boundaries and the legal descriptions of the entities represented, the latter shall prevail.
+Warning: The boundaries on these maps are provided for information purposes only and to facilitate the cartographic dissemination of information.
+In the event of a conflict between such boundaries and the legal descriptions of the entities represented, the latter shall prevail.

 |Control area (CA)||

 |Enhanced monitoring area (EMA)||

 |45-km radius (outside the CA and EMA)||

 - Chronic wasting disease – Threat to cervids in Québec

 - Notice to the public – Operations to detect and control CWD in your territory – November 29, 2018